 I sit on my back patio with a fresh, steaming cup of coffee.

-Well, I’m about to sit before I realise that they is a large black and white, dollop of chicken “fertiliser” steaming away my favourite seat.
+Well, I’m about to sit before I realise that they is a large black and white, decidedly whiffy dollop of “fertiliser” steaming away my favourite seat.

 Chickens are lovely, fluffy creatures, but their poop is not.

 I get a cloth and wipe up the fragrant mess.
 As I’m putting the cloth in the laundry I notice white spots approximately stride length apart along the floor.